Christians & Divorce

 It has often been said that God can’t use someone until they’ve been broken.
 Divorce rattles people to the core.
 Divorce almost always brings true humility, a Christian characteristic much revered by God.
 For someone to say that a divorced man is not fit for church leadership based solely on his divorce status, is prideful in itself.
 They are adding to God’s word, being legalistic and potentially missing great leadership and input.

 So all this begs the question,“Why is the divorce percentage higher for Christians than non-Christians?”
+Well as it turns out, the percentage drops dramatically when you ask one more question—”Do you pray daily with your spouse?”

 As I mentioned, at our last Steeling the Mind Bible Conference, we had a retired divorce attorney speak.
 His story is amazing.
 Before God saved him, he drew up divorce papers for everyone who came in his office seeking a divorce.
 But once he trusted the shed blood of Jesus on the cross in payment for his sins, God opened his eyes to the definition of true agape love.